shamnik2002/ChatBot/README.md

 ### Conversation sequence diagram

 #TODOs
+- Error handling like when offline tell user no internet connection, failure of responses API show message to user that something went wrong and allow for retry
 - Currently everything is cached in memory, plan is to use SwiftData for persistent storage
 - Eventually use CloudKit to store data on cloud and only fetch what is recent/needed
+- After cloudkit, add pagination ability to only fetch recent chat messages for a conversation instead of everything